haoyuns/Wuxi_Marathon/README.md

 **Who finished the 2017 Wuxi Marathon?**

-As one of the most popular marathons in China, you probably depend on a lottery to get in this game.
+Wuxi Marathon, or 锡马, is one of the most popular marathons in China.
+Just like the NYC Marathon, you need to apply first and "get chosen" (win the lottery) to run this game.